Recyclable Products

 - full page cardstock weight preprinted subscription pages are also good paper sources

-- small pieces of sea glass or shells can be glued to cards/pages
+- small pieces of sea glass or shells can be glued to cards/page/3-d items

 - the shiny insides of potato chip bags (fold them inside ordinary paper before punching to give them enough body to be punched, or hand cut shapes from them)